Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: General deterministic one-step prediction

 \begin{assumption} The function $\psi$ is either bounded with $\| \psi \|_{\infty} \leq C_{\psi}$ or linear, with $\| \psi' \|_{\infty} \leq C_{\psi}$. \end{assumption}

 While Assumption~\ref{assptn:Y-psi} seems strict on the face of it, we note that it can be weakened to accommodate polynomially growing functions via standard truncation arguments.
 It suffices for us since it covers the two canonical cases of $\psi$ that we intend to address in Section~\ref{sec:convergence-main} to follow.
-We are now poised to state our main result for this section. \begin{theorem} Suppose the data are drawn from the model~\eqref{eq:model} and that Assumption~\ref{assptn:Y-psi} holds.
-Let the pair of empirical updates $(\parcompX_{t+1}, \perpcompX_{t+1})$ be as in the equation~\eqref{eq:left-comps}, the pair of previous empirical updates $(\parcompZ_{t+1}, \perpcompZ_{t+1})$ be as in the equation~\eqref{eq:right-comps}, and the pair of deterministic updates $(\parcompX_{t+1}^{\mathsf{det}},\perpcompX_{t+1}^{\mathsf{det}})$ be as in the equation~\eqref{eq-equivalence}.
-There exists a pair of positive constants $(C, C')$, which depend only on the parameter $C_{\psi}$, such that with probability at least $1 - C'n^{-10}$, the following hold.
+We also state the following assumption on the distribution of sensing vectors and noise in statistical model~\eqref{eq:model}. \begin{assumption} The sensing vectors are drawn as $\{\bx_i,\bz_i\}_{i=1}^{n} \overset{\mathsf{i.i.d.}}{\sim} \mathsf{N}(0, \bI_{d}) \otimes \mathsf{N}(0, \bI_{d})$ and the noise is drawn as $\{\epsilon_{i}\}_{i=1}^{n} \overset{\mathsf{i.i.d.}}{\sim} \mathsf{N}(0, \sigma^2)$, independently of the sensing vectors.
+Moreover, we draw fresh samples in each step of alternating minimization~\eqref{eq:AM}.